 Ready to start or grow your membership site?

-Not only does a successful membership site give you recurring revenue every month, there are countless other membership site benefits.
+Not only does a successful membership site give you recurring revenue every month, but there are countless other membership site benefits.
 For example: the freedom to build a business around your passions, recognition as a thought leader in your space, and the ability to build a large and diverse community of users who care as much as you do about your topic.

 But creating a membership site won’t ensure you have a flood of new members begging to join.
 For that you need to understand what people want, create a simple membership script, and create effective membership marketing.